Here are the top 10 Black Panther Facts For Kids which will provide you with a brief overview of this awesome cat.

 - Like normal leopards and jaguars, black panther leopards and jaguars live in forests, grasslands, and wetlands.

 - Black panther leopards are chiefly found in the dense and hot tropical rainforests of South and Southeast Asia.
-Their habitat range is much larger and include rainforests, savannahs, and regions with undisturbed woodlands, grasslands, and riverine forests.
+Their habitat range is much larger and includes rainforests, savannahs, and regions with undisturbed woodlands, grasslands, and riverine forests.

 - Jaguar black panthers are found in the rain forests and cloud forests of South and Central America.
 They are also found in the seasonally flooded open wetlands, as well as dry grasslands.
 They typically avoid mountain forests and prefer to live in dense rainforests with cover (where they can stalk for prey) and nearby water, such as swamps and rivers.
-Beside their preferred habitat, they are also found in deserts and scrublands.
+Besides their preferred habitat, they are also found in deserts and scrublands.

 Where Do Black Panthers Live In The World

-- In the world, leopard black panthers are found in the South and Southeast Asia and in Africa.
+- In the world, leopard black panthers are found in South and Southeast Asia and Africa.
 Like normal leopards, the geographic range of the black panther leopards also covers sub-Saharan Africa, northeast Africa, parts of Western and Central Asia, the Indian subcontinent, and Southeast and East Asia.

 - Jaguar black panthers live in the rainforests of South and Central America.
-Like normal jaguars, their habitat range covers the countries including Argentina, Brazil, Bolivia, Columbia, Ecuador, Costa Rica, Guatemala, French Guiana, Guyana, Nicaragua, Honduras, Panama, Paraguay, Peru, Suriname, Venezuela, and the United States.
+Like normal jaguars, their habitat range covers countries including Argentina, Brazil, Bolivia, Columbia, Ecuador, Costa Rica, Guatemala, French Guiana, Guyana, Nicaragua, Honduras, Panama, Paraguay, Peru, Suriname, Venezuela, and the United States.

 Black Panther Natural Habitat

-- The natural habitat of black panther leopard includes rainforests, grasslands, woodlands, deserts, deciduous and other forests, savannah, mountain habitats, shrub lands, coastal scrubs, and swampy regions.
+- The natural habitat of black panther leopard includes rainforests, grasslands, woodlands, deserts, deciduous and other forests, savannah, mountain habitats, shrublands, coastal scrubs, and swampy regions.

 Black Panthers In Captivity